WaiswaK/WaiswaK/README.md

 👀 I’m a Software Developer.

-🌱 Passionate about Design, Creativity and Innovation.
+🌱 C#, Javascript and Python Developer.
+I also Develop solutions for Dynamics NAV using CAL.

-💞️ Also passionate about creating solutions using emerging technologies.
+💞️ Passionate about Design, Creativity and Innovation.
+I'm also passionate about creating solutions using emerging technologies.

-👯 I’m looking to collaborate on ASP.NET Core, Xamarin, dotnet MAUI Projects.
+👯 I’m looking to collaborate on ASP.NET Core, Xamarin and MAUI Projects.

 📫 Reach me at wswkenneth7@hotmail.com or www.kennethwaiswa.com